ylabonte/ioBroker.procon-ip/README.md

-multiple pumps (for the pool filter and different dosage aspects) either simply planned per time schedule or depending on a reading/value from one of its many input channels for measurements (eg. i/o flow sensors, Dallas 1-Wire termometers, redox and pH electrodes).
+multiple pumps (for the pool filter and different dosage aspects) either simply planned per time schedule or depending on a reading/value from one of its many input channels for measurements (eg. i/o flow sensors, Dallas 1-Wire thermometers, redox and pH electrodes).
 At least there is also the option to switch these relays on demand, which makes them also applicable for switching lights (or anything else you want) on/off.
 Not all of its functionality is reachable via API.
 In fact there is one